Mongols: Northern Yuan

+Ming dynasty and the Northern Yuan in the early 15th century.

 After the fall of the Yuan dynasty in 1368, the Mongols continued to rule the Northern Yuan in northern China and the Mongolian steppe.
-However, the Oirads began to challenge the Eastern Mongols under the Borjigin monarchs in the late 14th century and Mongolia was divided into two parts: Western Mongolia (Oirats) and Eastern Mongolia (Khalkha, Inner Mongols, Barga, Buryats).
+However, the Oirats began to challenge the Eastern Mongols under the Borjigin monarchs in the late 14th century and Mongolia was divided into two parts: Western Mongolia (Oirats) and Eastern Mongolia (Khalkha, Inner Mongols, Barga, Buryats).
 The earliest written references to the plough in Middle Mongol language sources appear towards the end of the 14th c.

 In 1434, Eastern Mongol Taisun Khan's (1433–1452) Oirat prime minister Togoon Taish reunited the Mongols after killing Adai Khan in Ejin.
 Togoon died in 1439 and his son Esen Taish became ruler of Northern Yuan dynasty.
 Esen later unified the Mongol tribes.
-The Ming dynasty attempted to invade the Northern Yuan in the 14–16th centuries, however, the Ming dynasty was defeated by the Oirat, Southern Mongol, Eastern Mongol and united Mongol armies.
+The Ming dynasty attempted to invade the Northern Yuan in the 14th to 16th centuries.
+However, the Ming dynasty was defeated by the Oirat, Southern Mongol, Eastern Mongol, and united Mongol armies.
 Esen's 30,000 cavalries defeated 500,000 Chinese soldiers in the 1449 Tumu Crisis.
 Within eighteen months of his defeat of the titular Khan Taisun, in 1453, Esen himself took the title of Great Khan (1454–1455) of the Great Yuan.

 The Khalkha emerged during the reign of Dayan Khan (1479–1543) as one of the six tumens of the Eastern Mongolic peoples.
 They quickly became the dominant Mongolic clan in Mongolia proper.
 He reunited the Mongols again.
 In 1550, Altan Khan led a Tumed Mongol raid on Beijing.
 The Mongols voluntarily reunified during Eastern Mongolian Tümen Zasagt Khan rule (1558–1592) for the last time (the Mongol Empire united all Mongols before this).

-Eastern Mongolia was divided into three parts in the 17th century: Outer Mongolia (Khalkha), Inner Mongolia (Inner Mongols) and the Buryat region in southern Siberia.
+Eastern Mongolia was divided into three parts in the 17th century: Outer Mongolia (Khalkha), Inner Mongolia (Inner Mongols), and the Buryat region in southern Siberia.